-With the closing of the Sale, GFG now controls the entire Rattlesnake Hills district.
-The geologic setting of the district and the combined Endurance Property and the RSX Property is similar to large scale alkalic intrusive hosted gold deposits within the Rocky Mountain alkalic gold province that includes Cripple Creek in Colorado.
+With the closing of the Sale and the subsequent corporate transactions, GFG controls the entire Rattlesnake Hills district.
+The geologic setting of the district consolidated by GFG is similar to large scale alkalic intrusive hosted gold deposits within the Rocky Mountain alkalic gold province that includes Cripple Creek in Colorado.
 The Cripple Creek District has produced 21 million ounces of gold to date.

 As a result of the transaction the Company remains exposed to future discoveries in the entire Rattlesnake Hills District through its equity ownership in GFG and the Endurance Royalty.
+GFG has advised the Company that a program of soil sampling, airborne geophysics and up to 8,000 metres of drilling is planned for the Rattlesnake Hills District in 2016.